k2view-academy/K2View-Academy/articles/24_non_DB_interfaces/07_custom_interface.md

 # Custom Interface

-Custom interface type is used to interact with interface types that are not defined as a dedicated interface type in Fabric, such as SSH or any other interface that requires user, password, port and host.
+The Custom interface type is used to interact with interface types that are not defined as a dedicated interface type in Fabric, such as SSH or any other interface that requires user, password, port and host.
 For example,  connect to Email server.

 To create a new interface:

-1. Go to **Project Tree** > **Shared Objects**, right click **Interfaces** to select **New Interface** and then select the **Custom** Interface Type to open the **New Interface** window.
+1. Go to **Project Tree** > **Shared Objects**, right click **Interfaces**, select **New Interface** and then select the **Custom** Interface Type to open the **New Interface** window.

    ![image](images/custom_1.PNG)

 2. Populate the connection settings and **Save**.

 ### Connection Settings

-The connection settings are:

 <table>
 <tbody>